FEDERAL RESIDENTIAL CLEAN ENERGY CREDIT (25D)

 • Have a capacity of 3 kilowatt-hours or greater

-• Be installed and put to use in your home after December 31, 2021 and before January 1, 2033
+• Be installed and put to use in your home before Dec.
+31, 2025.

 Additionally, you can include labor costs associated with onsite preparation, assembly, or installation of your battery storage.
 Purchase and installation of piping and wiring required to connect new battery storage with your home may also qualify for this tax credit.